What to plant in October: 14 plants to sow and grow this month

 Top tip: Plant a few Tagetes around your vegetable patch as their smell has been scientifically proved to deter whitefly, therefore protecting your crops from this pest.
 There's plenty more suggestions for beneficial planting combinations in our guide to companion planting, too.

-Aquilegia are one of the most varied and diverse of summer flowers, appearing in a wide range of colors and shapes.
-Also known as columbines and granny’s bonnet, they cross-breed easily and the end results are plants in a dazzling array of shapes, stem length and colors, from cool cream and green to vibrant reds and purples.
+Aquilegia (also known as columbine and granny’s bonnet), are one of the most varied and diverse of summer flowers, appearing in a wide range of colors and shapes.
+They cross-breed easily and the end results are plants in a dazzling array of shapes, stem length and colors, from cool cream and green to vibrant reds and purples.

-Best of all, they are ever so easy to grow, happy in all soil types as long as they have some sun and get enough water.
+Best of all, columbine care is easy as they are simple to grow, and happy in all soil types, as long as they have some sun and get enough water.
 They also self-seed remarkably easily, so once you start growing them, they will be with you for the foreseeable future!

-For the best results, sow them in trays of seed compost and germinate them on a light, warm windowsill.
+For the best results with this October gardening job, sow them in trays of seed compost and germinate them on a light, warm windowsill.
 If they fail to sprout, pop the seed tray in the fridge for two to three weeks, as this ‘tricks’ the seeds into thinking they have been through winter, so they germinate when they are brought back into room temperature.

 Grow on the seedlings and plant them to where you want them to flower next spring when it starts to warm up.